What is Diversification?

 - Offer to transfer election proceeds to another defined contribution plan with at least three distinct investment options (usually company’s 401(k) plan)

 Second, you must provide an annual notice to participants eligible for diversification in the first 90 days of the plan year (March 31 for calendar year plans in years that are not leap years).
-For many ESOPs, the number of shares eligible for diversification and the value of those shares are not known by the end of this 90 day period.
+For many ESOPs, the number of shares eligible for diversification and the value of those shares are not known by the end of this 90-day period.
 In the past, plan sponsors have attempted to comply with this notification in various ways including issuing multiple notices (a preliminary notice during the first 90 days and a final notice when the annual allocations are complete) or waiting and issuing one notice when the allocations are complete.

 The last step is to process the diversification election within 90 days of the initial notice deadline.
 For calendar year plans, this deadline is June 29.
 If account balances have not been determined by June 29 in order to process diversification, complying with this deadline may also be an issue.

 In 2015, the IRS issued sample plan document language to assist in the creation of pre-approved ESOP documents, including diversification timing.
 This language allows for the 90-day notice period to be extended and if extended, the 90-day period for processing the diversification does not begin until after the close of this extended election period, even if this results in diversifications being processed well beyond the 180th day of the plan year.
-Plan sponsors should review their plan document and procedures and consult with SES and ESOP counsel on best practices on meeting the diversification and processing requirements for diversification.
+Plan sponsors should review their plan documents and procedures and consult with SES and ESOP counsel on best practices on meeting the diversification and processing requirements for diversification.

 Diversification Calculation Example